Mr-G254/Media-Player-Desktop-App/README.md

 - ` Spacebar ` - play or pause video
 - ` Right arrow ` - fast forward the video
 - ` Left arrow ` - rewind the video

+### Improvements
+- Better UI
+- Addition of a loop feature
+- Addition of a shuffle feature

 ### Credit
 All icons have been provided by [FlatIcon](https://www.flaticon.com/)